stjoha81/Capstone_2023_2024/capstone_flask_app/README.md

 5. In AWS Elastic Beanstalk follow their step by step process for setting up a new environment, choosing Docker as the platform and then choose to upload a local file for the application.
 When you choose this, select the Dockerrun.aws.json referred to in step #4 above.

 6. The time it takes to deploy the app in Elastic Beanstalk can vary.
 Around 20 minutes was typical.
-Once deployed, Elastic Beanstalk provides a robust set of metrics and ways of monitoring the application's health, including requests per second, number of responses, latency, and memory usage.
+Once deployed, Elastic Beanstalk provides both a URL for calling the app and a robust set of metrics and ways of monitoring the application's health, including requests per second, number of responses, latency, and memory usage.
+The user can call the app and upload the JPEG formatted image of their choice.
+The app will then return the model's prediction of wther the image contains a meningiona, glioma, or pituitary tumor, or no tumor at all.